socketstream/socketstream/README.md

 #### /app/client
 * All files within /app/client will be converted to Javascript and sent to the client
 * The app.init() function will be automatically called once the websocket connection is established
-* Coffeescript files are compiled on-the-fly in development mode (NODE_ENV=development), so no need to restart the server
-* Client code is automatically concatenated and minified in staging and production (NODE_ENV=staging)
 * All client code can be called from the console using the 'app' variable (app is an instance of window.App)
 * If you have a Javascript library you wish to use (e.g. jQuery UI), put this in /lib/client instead
 * Nesting client files within folders is not supported yet.
 We will implement this once we settle on the best design
 * The /app/client/app.coffee file must always be present
+* Coffeescript client files are automatically compiled and served on-the-fly in development mode and pre-compiled/minified/cached in staging and production

 #### /app/server
 * All files in this directory behave similar to Controllers in traditional MVC frameworks